jbakams/slimebot-volleyball/README.md

-## 4. Coming next
+## 4. Challenges

 ### 4.1.
-Using Webots built-in sensors
+Webots built-in sensors

 The use of state observation shows weakness in the input dimension when we need to move an agent trained in a single enviromment to an team play environment (which will increase the observation size).
 This is why using sensors such as Camera would be a better approach.
 The input dimension will never change at any environment the agent would  be placed.

-- Camera: We would like to use the Webots camera to allow agent to use pixels and see if it can train in both single and teamplay environments.
+- Camera: A camera placed on the bot can allow agent to use pixels as observation based on its personal view of the 3D environment.
-- Distance sensor: We would like also to see if the built-in distance sensor my be helpul to train the agent as it can detect objects by distance.
+- Distance sensor: The built-in distance sensor my be used as for generate observations as the agent can detect objects by distance.
-- Combine sensors: Human don't use only one sens when performing tasks.
-A player can react in what he sees and hears from it teammates.
-We would like to see how to combine different sensors inputs for an optimal training.
+- Combine sensors: Refering on Human abilities of using different sens at the same time.
+Combining different sensors can bring better training or in the worse case brings confusion to the agent during training.

 ### 4.1.
-Team play
+Collaborative Team play
 Team not yet successful trained in 3D

 https://user-images.githubusercontent.com/59349943/191286958-cacc7b9d-372b-4b66-b275-25181bca6d59.mp4